Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Conclusion

 \section{Conclusion}

-In this article, the dynamics of an ensemble of duplicated two-level systems driven by a strong stationary control field and subject to a weak probe field was studied in detail.
-In particular, the expressions of the probe reflection, $R$, and transmission, $T$, factors were determined and their dependence on field parameters was investigated.
+In this article, the dynamical behaviour of an ensemble of duplicated two-level systems driven by a stationary control field and subject to a weak probe field was studied in detail.
+In particular, the expressions of the probe reflection, $R$, and transmission, $T$, factors were determined and their dependence on the field parameters was studied.
+We suggested an experimentally feasible implementation of our scheme involving transitions in $^6$Li which can be excited with conventional laser beams.
+The values for the optical depth and Rabi frequencies assumed in our simulations can be easily achieved experimentally.
+Indeed, since $\Gamma \approx 0.45$MHz, $\alpha_{0}L = 1$ can be obtained for $L=1$cm and an atomic density $N=3\times10^8 \text{at}\cdot \text{cm}^{-3}$.
+Rabi frequency $\Omega_\pi=\Gamma$ can also be reached for control field intensities of the order of $0.2\text{mW}\cdot\text{cm}^{-2}$.

 Both amplification and absorption were shown to be achievable.
-Moreover, $R$ and $T$ depend on the relative phase between the fields, which demonstrates the control potentialities offered by this system.
-For low optical depths, proper control with no phase modification along propagation may be performed.
-For arbitrarily higher optical depths, both the driving fields and the phase accumulated by the probe field along its propagation are affected which drastically modified the behavior of the system.
-Previous works on co-propagating control and probe field schemes have already showed new interesting phenomena like phase saturation and transparency \citep{HB08b}.
-This paves the way to further investigations for the present stationary control field configuration.
-Numerical simulations also showed a strong increase of the reflection and transmission factors with the optical depth.
-The combination of these effects offers a stimulating motivation for further study of this case.
+The control potentialities offered by this system were investigated, in particular the parametric regime obtained for moderate optical depths which leads to proper phase control over $R$ and $T$.
+For arbitrarily higher optical depths, both the driving fields and the phase accumulated by the probe field along its propagation are affected drastically modifying the behavior of the system.
+Previous works on co-propagating control and probe field schemes have already shown new interesting phenomena such as phase saturation and transparency \cite{HB08b}.
+This paves the way for further investigations for the present stationary control field configuration.
+Numerical simulations also showed a strong increase in reflection and transmission factors with optical depth and also a \emph{phase-sensitivity}.
+The combination of these effects provides a stimulating motivation for further study of this case.
+In particular, we believe that (i) higher reflectivity will be achievable and that (ii) it may be possible to design the pump standing-wave so that the reflection and transmission factors reach their maxima for different values of the relative phase – ideally, transmission would be maximal when reflection is minimal, and vice versa, thus implementing a phase-sensitive optical switch.